Acquired human cytomegalovirus

 • The appropriate levels of 25(OH)D in people with neurologic disorders are unknown, and it may be that the target levels differ by disease state.

-One major potential confounding factor in association studies of vitamin D and various neurologic disorders is that 25(OH)D is a proxy for UVB radiation from sunshine, which in turn is associated with functional ability, independence, and self-determined behaviors.
+One major potential confounding factor in association studies of vitamin D and various neurologic disorders is that 25(OH)D is a proxy for UVB radiation from sunshine, which in turn is associated with functional ability, independence, and self-determined behaviors (105).
 Thus, simply demonstrating an association of vitamin D with any neurologic disorder should not be interpreted as proof that vitamin D caused the neurologic disorder in question.
-Consequently, although people with Parkinson disease and stroke have lower vitamin D levels than those without these diseases, it is unclear if this is because low vitamin D levels contribute to disease risk or if instead this is simply a consequence of immobility and other factors caused by the disease (119).
-Similarly, although lower levels of vitamin D have been associated with worse prognosis in multiple sclerosis, Parkinson disease, amyotrophic lateral sclerosis, and stroke, it is unclear if this is because low vitamin D levels contribute to disease progression or if instead low vitamin D levels serve are a marker for more profound functional impairment, effectively selecting individuals with more severe disease (119).
-Among people with multiple sclerosis with low-grade disability, physical activity was positively associated with vitamin D levels, independent of estimated sunlight exposure time (10).
+Consequently, although people with Parkinson disease and stroke have lower vitamin D levels than those without these diseases, it is unclear if this is because low vitamin D levels contribute to disease risk or if, instead, this is simply a consequence of immobility and other factors caused by the disease (143).
+Similarly, although lower levels of vitamin D have been associated with worse prognosis in multiple sclerosis, Parkinson disease, amyotrophic lateral sclerosis, and stroke, it is unclear if this is because low vitamin D levels contribute to disease progression or if instead low vitamin D levels serve are a marker for more profound functional impairment, effectively selecting individuals with more severe disease (143).
+Among people with multiple sclerosis with low-grade disability, physical activity was positively associated with vitamin D levels, independent of estimated sunlight exposure time (12).

 Multiple sclerosis.
-Several lines of evidence suggest or support an important role for vitamin D in the pathophysiology of multiple sclerosis (99; 90; 104): the striking geographic distribution of multiple sclerosis that correlates with sun exposure; seasonal fluctuations in multiple sclerosis risk according to month of birth; the reduction in multiple sclerosis severity during pregnancy, when vitamin D levels are physiologically elevated; the increased risk of multiple sclerosis with vitamin D deficiency; and the increased frequency of exacerbations and the increased rate of progression among patients with multiple sclerosis who are vitamin D deficient.
+Several lines of evidence suggest or support an important role for vitamin D in the pathophysiology of multiple sclerosis but do not prove a causal relationship, alone or collectively (120; 109; 125): (1) the striking geographic distribution of multiple sclerosis that correlates with sun exposure; (2) seasonal fluctuations in multiple sclerosis risk according to month of birth; (3) the reduction in multiple sclerosis severity during pregnancy, when vitamin D levels are physiologically elevated; (4) the increased risk of multiple sclerosis with vitamin D deficiency; and (5) the increased frequency of exacerbations and the increased rate of progression among patients with multiple sclerosis who are vitamin D deficient.

 Geographic distribution.
-Multiple sclerosis has increased prevalence in geographic areas with lower sunlight levels, including places further from the equator but also within relatively small areas such as Switzerland, where multiple sclerosis is more common at lower elevations with less sunlight intensity.
+Multiple sclerosis has increased prevalence in geographic areas with lower sunlight levels (107), including places further from the equator but also within relatively small areas such as Switzerland, where multiple sclerosis is more common at lower elevations with less sunlight intensity.

 This observation led to the theory that a lack of sunlight exposure was associated with the development of multiple sclerosis.
 Later, variations in sun exposure led to the idea that vitamin D was the intermediary responsible for the observed geographical variations in multiple sclerosis frequency.
-However, sun exposure may have direct effects on MRI measures of neurodegeneration in multiple sclerosis independent of vitamin D levels (122): in 1 study, increased summer sun exposure was associated with increased grey matter volume and increased total brain volume after adjustment for disability, whereas inclusion of 25(OH)D levels did not substantially affect this association (122).
+However, sun exposure may have direct effects on MRI measures of neurodegeneration in multiple sclerosis independent of vitamin D levels (147).
+In one study, increased summer sun exposure was associated with increased grey matter volume and increased total brain volume after adjustment for disability, whereas inclusion of 25(OH)D levels did not substantially affect this association (147).

 Month of birth.
-A large study of over 25,000 multiple sclerosis patients in England and Scotland found that the monthly distribution of births for the combined risk of multiple sclerosis and other immune-mediated diseases differed from that of the general population, with a peak in April and a trough in October.
-Risk of multiple sclerosis showed a seasonal pattern (50).
-Additionally, there were significant inverse correlations between the combined risk of multiple sclerosis and other immune-mediated diseases, estimates of UVB exposure during the second trimester, and vitamin D levels during the third trimester (24).
+A large study of over 25,000 patients with multiple sclerosis in England and Scotland found that the monthly distribution of births for the combined risk of multiple sclerosis and other immune-mediated diseases differed from that of the general population, with a peak in April and a trough in October.
+Risk of multiple sclerosis showed a seasonal pattern (61).
+Additionally, there were significant inverse correlations between the combined risk of multiple sclerosis and other immune-mediated diseases, estimates of UVB exposure during the second trimester, and vitamin D levels during the third trimester (30).

 Pregnancy.
-The prevalence of vitamin D deficiency is higher among pregnant women with multiple sclerosis than among pregnant controls without multiple sclerosis (52).
-The risk of multiple sclerosis relapse during pregnancy is significantly lower for women than in the postpartum period (20), possibly resulting from variations in 25(OH)D levels during pregnancy and in the postpartum period.
-However, data regarding the association of vitamin D levels and relapses in the postpartum period do not necessarily support this hypothesis, and it is likely that other factors in addition to vitamin D contribute to relapses in the postpartum period (67).
+The prevalence of vitamin D deficiency is higher among pregnant women with multiple sclerosis than among pregnant controls without multiple sclerosis (63).
+The risk of multiple sclerosis relapse during pregnancy is significantly lower for women than in the postpartum period (25), possibly resulting from variations in 25(OH)D levels during pregnancy and postpartum.
+However, data regarding the association of vitamin D levels and relapses in the postpartum period do not necessarily support this hypothesis, and it is likely that other factors in addition to vitamin D contribute to relapses in the postpartum period (78).

-A meta-analysis of 4 case-control studies assessed the association between gestational vitamin D levels and the risk of multiple sclerosis in offspring (54).
+A meta-analysis of four case-control studies assessed the association between gestational vitamin D levels and the risk of multiple sclerosis in offspring (65).
 Higher levels of gestational vitamin D had a significant protective effect on risk of multiple sclerosis in offspring.

 Vitamin D metabolism and gene-vitamin D interactions and their influence on the development and course of multiple sclerosis.
-Gene-vitamin D interactions influence the development and course of multiple sclerosis (102; 57; Krizova et al 2012; 72; 11).
-Unfortunately, available data are contradictory about these gene polymorphisms and their impact on the development and course of multiple sclerosis (28).
-A study of genes involved in the vitamin D signaling pathway in families with more than 1 member affected by multiple sclerosis did not identify any gene variants that could explain the presence of the disease (93).
-However, a meta-analysis of 30 case-control studies suggested significant associations between several vitamin D receptor (VDR) gene polymorphisms and multiple sclerosis susceptibility; specifically, the TaqI polymorphism was associated with multiple sclerosis susceptibility, and 2 others were associated with multiple sclerosis susceptibility in Asian populations (ie, the BsmI polymorphism with increased risk, and the ApaI polymorphism with decreased risk) (48).
+Gene-vitamin D interactions influence the development and course of multiple sclerosis (123; 68; 76; 85; 13; 07).
+Unfortunately, available data are contradictory about these gene polymorphisms and their impact on the development and course of multiple sclerosis (34).
+A study of genes involved in the vitamin D signaling pathway in families with more than one member affected by multiple sclerosis did not identify any gene variants that could explain the presence of the disease (113).
+However, a meta-analysis of 30 case-control studies suggested significant associations between several vitamin D receptor (VDR) gene polymorphisms and multiple sclerosis susceptibility; specifically, the TaqI polymorphism was associated with multiple sclerosis susceptibility, and two others were associated with multiple sclerosis susceptibility in Asian populations (ie, the BsmI polymorphism with increased risk, and the ApaI polymorphism with decreased risk) (59).

-CYP24A1 encodes mitochondrial 1,25-dihydroxyvitamin D(3) 24-hydroxylase, which catalyzes the degradative hydroxylation of 25-hydroxyvitamin D3 and 1,25-dihydroxyvitamin D3 into 24-hydroxylated products.
-In a nested case-control study of patients with multiple sclerosis and controls, multiple sclerosis patients with CC genotype of rs2248137 CYP24A1 had significantly lower serum 25(OH)D3 levels than multiple sclerosis patients with GG and GC genotype (04).
+CYP24A1 encodes mitochondrial 1,25-dihydroxyvitamin D(3) 24-hydroxylase, catalyzing the degradative hydroxylation of 25-hydroxyvitamin D3 and 1,25-dihydroxyvitamin D3 into 24-hydroxylated products.
+In a nested case-control study of patients with multiple sclerosis and controls, patients with multiple sclerosis and CC genotype of rs2248137 CYP24A1 had significantly lower serum 25(OH)D3 levels than those with GG and GC genotype (04).

 In addition, protein kinase C genes may modulate the association between 25(OH)D and multiple sclerosis relapse because the relationship between 25(OH)D level and the hazard of relapse varied significantly for different alleles of intronic single-nucleotide polymorphisms in the protein kinase C gene family.